 TDR reserved a single block of GEORGIA MARBLE - PEARL GREY™ from Polycor’s Georgia Marble quarry.
 From this single block, they yielded all the stone elements throughout the home in the form of slabs and tiles.
 In the state of the art kitchen, with its new modern cabinetry and inset antique mirrors, marble adorns countertops, floors, and backsplash.
 “The juxtaposition of the new trim with the flat facets of the cabinetry creates the right balance of new and old, historic and modern, a new path forward for how to meld a modern lifestyle with historical context,” Seth said.

-The bathrooms are awash in Pearl Grey marble from this same block: it’s on the countertops, the floors, and in the generous walk-in shower.
+The design incorporates strong contrasts using black kitchen cabinets with white marble countertops.
+The black and white kitchen The bathrooms use similar black cabinets with white countertops awash in Pearl Grey marble from this same block: it’s on the countertops, the floors, and in the generous walk-in shower.

 The beautiful custom fireplaces around the house?
 More Polycor Pearl Grey, custom fabricated to provide visual depth and volume using laminated slab material.

 Seth says he was pleasantly surprised to learn of the custom capabilities possible working with Polycor’s Georgia marble, for example, coordinating countertops and tile.